Chendada-8474/DetectiveKite/README.md

 ## Donation
 Althought, this is not a big project, I maintain this projrect without any financial or funds support.
 If you think this is great, donation would be so helpful!

-Otherwise, if you have tons of perch mount images and videos are waited to be labeled, we could cooperate! [contact me!](https://chendada-8474.github.io/)
+in addition, if you have tons of perch mount images and videos are waited to be labeled, we could cooperate! [contact me!](https://chendada-8474.github.io/)

 ### PayPal
 <!-- PayPal Logo -->